ArticySoftware/Articy3ImporterForUnreal/README.md

 After enabling the importer the window will prompt you to restart the editor, please do so to activate it for your project.
 When the editor restarts it will prompt you to rebuild missing DLL files for the importer which you should confirm.
 This can take a bit depending on the size of the project and the power of your computer but once finished the Unreal editor should be back up again.

-## Export project from articy:draft
+## Export project from articy:draft X

-Now that the importer is running, you are ready to export your data from articy:draft.
+Now that the importer is running, you are ready to export your data from articy:draft X.

-Open your articy:draft project and open the export window.
+Open your articy:draft X project and open the export window.
 Here you will find the Unreal Engine export.
 Please note that the Unreal export uses [Rulesets](https://www.articy.com/help/Exports_Rulesets.html) to choose what and how to export.

-When exporting, chose your Unreal projects **Content** folder as the target for the `.articyue4` export file.
+When exporting, chose your Unreal projects **Content** folder as the target for the `.articyue` export file.

 <p align="center">
   <img src="https://www.articy.com/articy-importer/unreal/adx/export_options.png">